The Yardbirds: Re-formation (1992–present)

+In 1996 Majors was replaced by Gypie Mayo, and later that year, Garman was replaced by Alan Glen.

-In 2003, a new album, Birdland, was released under the Yardbirds name on the Favored Nations label by a lineup including Chris Dreja, Jim McCarty, and new members Gypie Mayo (lead guitar, backing vocals), John Idan (bass, lead vocals) and Alan Glen (harmonica, backing vocals), which consisted of a mixture of new material mostly penned by McCarty and re-recordings of some of their greatest hits, with guest appearances by Joe Satriani, Steve Vai, Slash, Brian May, Steve Lukather, Jeff "Skunk" Baxter, John Rzeznik, Martin Ditchum and Simon McCarty.
+In 2003 a new album, Birdland, was released under the Yardbirds name on the Favored Nations label by a lineup including Chris Dreja, Jim McCarty, Gypie Mayo (lead guitar, backing vocals), John Idan (bass, lead vocals) and Alan Glen (harmonica, backing vocals), which consisted of a mixture of new material mostly penned by McCarty and re-recordings of some of their greatest hits, with guest appearances by Joe Satriani, Steve Vai, Slash, Brian May, Steve Lukather, Jeff "Skunk" Baxter, John Rzeznik, Martin Ditchum and Simon McCarty.
 Also, Jeff Beck reunited with his former bandmates on the song "My Blind Life".
-And then there was the rare and improbable guest appearance on stage in 2005 by their first guitarist from the 1960s, Top Topham.
+And then there was the rare and improbable guest appearance onstage in 2005 by their first guitarist from the 1960s, Top Topham.

 After the release of Birdland, Mayo was replaced briefly by Jerry Donahue, and subsequently in 2005 by the then 20-year-old guitarist Ben King, while Glen was replaced by Billy Boy Miskimmin from Nine Below Zero fame.

 In 2007 the Yardbirds released a live CD, recorded on 19 July 2006, entitled Live at B.B.
 King Blues Club (Favored Nations), featuring the McCarty, Dreja, Idan, King, and Miskimmin line-up.
-The first episode of the 2007/08 season for The Simpsons featured the Yardbirds' "I'm A Man" from the CD Live at B.B.
+The first episode of the 2007/08 season for The Simpsons featured the Yardbirds' "I'm a Man" from the CD Live at B.B.
 King Blues Club (Favored Nations).